Student Voluntary Medical Withdrawal Policy

 • Approved as amended: November 7, 2017

-Maintenance of Policy: Office of the Provost
+IV.
+Maintenance of Policy: Provost and Executive Vice President for Academic Affairs, Office of the Provost

 Policy

-The University recognizes there are a variety of reasons why a student may withdraw before completing a course of study, including medical or mental health issues or other personal reasons.
+The University recognizes a student may need to withdraw before completing a course of study due to medical or mental health issues that interfere with their ability to attend or reasonably participate in their course(s) of study.
 Determinations regarding any such withdrawal and any expected return to the University are to be tailored to an individual student’s needs and circumstances, as further detailed in this policy.
 This policy does not address withdrawals that may take place for other reasons, such as academic performance issues, the outcome of a student disciplinary proceeding, or other failures to comply with University expectations.

 All withdrawals covered by this policy should be governed by the following principles: